AnilKumarTeegala/Django/README.md

 urlpatterns = [path('home/', home_view, name='home')]
  ```
-thats it if we visit `http://127.0.0.1:8000/home/` we can see the Hello World Django in H1 font
+thats it if we visit `http://127.0.0.1:8000/home/` we can see the `Hello World Django` in H1 font
-#creating a function Home_view

 ## URL Routing and Requests
 Like above we can add as many pages as we need by adding HTTP responses to the `views.py` and urls in the `urls.py` as shown below